Luthaf/rascaline/docs/src/explanations/index.rst

+.. _userdoc-explanations:

 Explanations
 ============

 The explanation section discusses topics that broaden your knowledge of rascaline.
-Technical facts and some tidbits of useful information are found here to give you more clarity and understanding of what rascaline is all about.
+The theory behind the calculators and addtional useful information are found here to give you more clarity and understanding of what rascaline is all about.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     concepts
-    architecture
-    interfaces
+    soap